Nightre/Rapid.js/README.md

 ## What is Rapid?

-Rapid is a focused WebGL 2D rendering engine for games and visual tools. lightweight just **69 kB** (**~20 kB gzipped**) and handles only the rendering layer, leaving your game architecture entirely in your hands.
+Rapid is a focused WebGL 2D rendering engine for games and visual tools.

 If you don't want your renderer to dictate how your game is organized, Rapid.js is for you!

+## Full 2D Toolkit

+Shaders, lines, masks, particles, render textures, sprites, custom geometry, and more. all from one focused WebGL renderer.
+Yet it is only **20.8 kB gzipped**.

 ## Architecture Recipes

+Rapid.js handles only the rendering layer, leaving your game architecture entirely in your hands.

 Rapid.js is frame-stateless, making it easy to build games with different architectures.
 Below are minimal, working implementations of several popular architectures built on Rapid.js, each in **around 100 lines** of JavaScript.